 Improving equity of Code.org's CS Discoveries curriculum

-To understand how equitable learning outcomes are and improve them, I am using methods from the fields of psychometrics, learning sciences, and human-computer interaction.
-This process involves research-practice partnerships in which we consider how end-users (e.g. teachers, students) interpret and use assessment scores, analyze data from learner responses to identify potentially problematic patterns, and follow-up with end-users to validate and address these problems.
+To understand how equitable learning outcomes are and improve them, I used methods from the fields of psychometrics, learning sciences, and human-computer interaction.
+This process involved research-practice partnerships in which we consider how end-users (e.g. curriculum designers) interpreted and used assessment scores, analyzed data from learner responses to identify potentially problematic patterns, and considered equitable change.

-This work is in collaboration with Baker Franke and Code.org and funded by an NSF INTERN award.
+This work was in collaboration with Code.org and the UW College of Education and was funded by an NSF INTERN award.